aldefouw/redcap_calc_value_differences/README.md

 ### Download Events ###

-**If you are working with a longitudinal project, you'll need to download your Events.**
+**If you are working with a longitudinal project, you'll need to download your Events.**  This file is not necessary for a standard REDCap project.

 Download your Events from the **Define my Event** tab.